Arpita-deb/Sweet-Symphony-Dessert-Shop-SQL-Analysis/README.md

 # Sweet Symphony Dessert Shop Analysis in SQL

 ## Introduction:
 Sweet Symphony Desserts Shop is a fictional family owned business known for their variety of desserts and confectionaries.
 The database contains 5 tables that manages their products, product categories, employee details, customers and order details.
-The product table shows products sold in first 6 months of opening, the order details shows information for two months only to keep the code simple and clean.

 ## Tool used:
 This project is done in Microsoft SQL Server and SQL Server Management Studio(SSMS).

 ## Project Overview:
-In this project a database with 5 tables of a fictional dessert shop has been created using SQL CRUD Statements and different Data Manipulation Languages (DML).
-CRUD stands for CREATE, READ, UPDATE and DELETE that refers to major operations on databases.
+In this project a database with 5 tables of a fictional dessert shop has been created using SQL CRUD Statements and different Data Manipulation Languages (DML). **CRUD** stands for **CREATE, READ, UPDATE** and **DELETE** that refers to major operations on databases.
 Each letter in the acronym can be mapped to SQL operational clauses.

 | CRUD statements | SQL Clauses |
 | :-- | :-- |